fermyon/developer/content/wasm-languages/zig.md

 ## Example 1

-Below is a WebAssembly System Interface (WASI) example where Zig uses the standard library to read command line arguments:
+Below is a WebAssembly System Interface (WASI) example where Zig uses the standard library to read command line arguments.

 Create a new Zig program: